isabella232/advertising-cloud.en/help/dsp/optimization/optimization-how-dsp-optimizes-campaigns.md

 >[!NOTE]
 >
 >The available pre-bids filters vary by ad type.
-For example, for a standard display placement, you can filter by click through rate and viewability but not by completion rate.
+For example, for a standard display placement, you can filter by click-through rate and viewability but not by completion rate.

 See [Placement-level Pre-Bid Filters and How to Use Them](optimization-pre-bid-filters.md) to determine which pre-bid filter will help you achieve your KPI(s).